-Ali Friedman Zola, ADMINISTRATIVE COORDINATOR
+Ali Friedman McCormick, ADMINISTRATIVE COORDINATOR

-Ali Friedman Zola moved to Nashville in 2010 with her family and joined Congregation Micah in 2011.
+Ali Friedman McCormick moved to Nashville in 2010 with her family and joined Congregation Micah in 2011.
 She is originally from Simsbury, CT, a small New England town outside of the greater Hartford area.

 Ali received her BA in English Literature from the University of Arizona.
 After college, she moved to Chile to work at a fly fishing lodge in the Andes.
 She later returned to the States to pursue her Masters in English Literature from Central Connecticut State University, where she also worked as an adjunct lecturer.
 Ali went on to attain her teaching certification and worked as a high school English teacher.
 Recently, Ali could be found substitute teaching at Micah Children's Academy, before joining the Congregation Micah team in July 2014.

 When not at Micah, Ali is busy with her husband, Tommy, and three boys: Matthew, Joshua, and Zackary (aka Hooty).